ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 Let’s remind ourselves that if you share one **BitcoinAddress** with everybody, then all can see your balance by consulting the blockchain… That’s not the case with a **StealthAddress**.

 It is a real shame that it was labeled as **dark** since it solves partially the important problem of privacy leaking caused by the pseudo-anonymity of Bitcoin.
-A better name would have been: **One Address**.
+A better name would have been: **One Address**, because the Receiver of the coins needs to share only one address with the Payer.
+Using that address the Payer is able to generate many new addresses and the coins sent to these addresses will be spendable by the Receiver.
+Only the Payer and the Receiver know that these addresses are related, a third party investigating the public blockchain doesn't.

 In Dark Wallet terminology, here are the different actors: